-Virgo Characteristics: Virgo represents those born from August 23—September 22.
-Virgo is the sixth Zodiac sign of the year, right after Leo.
+Capricorn Characteristics: Capricorn represents those born from December 22—January 19.
+Capricorn is the tenth Zodiac sign of the year, right after Sagittarius.

-The best viewing time for the Virgo constellation is in May at around 9pm; between latitudes + 80° and – 80° in the northern hemisphere.
-If you live in the southern hemisphere, look for the Virgo constellation in the autumn/fall and winter.
-Use a star map as a guide and a knowledgeable star gazer to assist you.
+The best viewing time for the Capricorn constellation is in September at around 9pm; between latitudes + 60° and – 90° in the northern hemisphere.
+If you live in the southern hemisphere, look for the Capricorn constellation in the spring.
+As always. use a star map as a guide and a knowledgeable star gazer to assist you.

 Evonne Blanchard is the author of, ‘Amelia, the Moochins and the Sapphire Palace and ‘Amelia, the Venutons and the Golden Cage.
 These are the first two books in, ‘Amelia’s Amazing Space Adventures,’ an exciting series of ten books set in outer space (for children ages 5-9).